 Legal Drafting: General Drafting (3hrs.) — WC

 This course offers students an introduction to legal drafting, with an emphasis on such essential skills as writing with clarity and precision, conforming with statutes and ordinances, using forms appropriately, achieving the goals of clients, identifying and eliminating ambiguity, editing and proofreading a written product, and simplifying complex thoughts and ideas.
 This course provides students with a thorough introduction to the principles of general drafting through the use of various techniques as written exercises, peer critique, and in-class workshops.
 These may be general office documents or documents in a particular doctrinal area.
 Through the course of the semester, students draft a minimum of three major legal documents in addition to rewrites and shorter written exercises.
 Successful completion of this course satisfies one of the upper-level legal writing requirements.
 Enrollment will be limited to 16 students per section.
-Mr. Danzig, Mr. Hitchens.
+Mr. Danzig, Mr. Hitchens, Mr. Semler.

 Legal Externship (2 or 3 hrs.)

 A student participating in a for-credit externship should enroll in Legal Externship.
 A student's placement must be for uncompensated legal work under the supervision of an attorney.
 Placements include federal, state, and local government agencies, judicial chambers, prosecutors’ and defenders’ offices, law firms, corporate general counsels’ offices, public interest organizations, and labor unions.
 Students may receive two credits for 120 hours of uncompensated fieldwork or three credits for 180 hours of fieldwork.
 Each student submits periodic detailed time logs to the Clinical Programs Office to obtain credit for the fieldwork.
 Students must seek approval for proposed placements by filling out the online placement approval form.
 Students should obtain approval of placements before the semester begins.